How messaging impacts a conversation's lifecycle

 To maximize agent capacity and ensure conversation routing is as rapid and efficient as possible, ensure the Automatic Chat/Conversation Distribution (ACD) feature is enabled to auto-accept on your account.

-The Smart Capacity feature enables brands to better manage its messaging operation by controlling the weight an active and inactive conversation takes up in the overall agent capacity.
-With Smart Capacity Per Skill, brands can now customize the smart capacity settings per skill and thereby achieve a higher level of control on the time it takes a conversation to become inactive.
+Dynamic Capacity enables brands to better manage its messaging operation by controlling the weight an active and inactive conversation takes up in the overall agent capacity.
+With Dynamic Capacity Per Skill, brands can now customize Dynamic Capacity's settings per skill and thereby achieve a higher level of control on the time it takes a conversation to become inactive.
 Brands can now also define the weight that an inactive conversation would take up in the agent capacity once conversation becomes inactive.
-For more information see Smart Capacity per skill.
+For more information see Dynamic Capacity per skill.